What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Methodology

 \paragraph{Prompts.}

-We prompt LLMs in two primary ways, one for each of the two tasks.
-In one approach, we ask the LLM to select one policy among the $4$ choices for scenarios in the benchmark.
-In another approach, we ask the LLM to provide an ordered ranking of their choices among the policies.
+We prompt LLMs in two primary ways, one for each task.
+In one approach, we ask the LLM to select one policy among the $4$ choices per scenario; in the second, we ask the LLM to rank their choices.
 In both cases, we also request the LLM to provide a brief justification for their response.
-For the GPT models, we employ a constrained reasoning prompt that guides models through four steps---summarizing the \emph{dilemma}, identifying capabilities restored by each policy, assessing pros and cons, and outputting a ranking with justification.
-To encourage transparency without eliciting verbose chain--of--thought, we limit reasoning to under 150 characters per step.
+For the GPT models, we employ a constrained reasoning prompt that guides models through four steps: summarizing the dilemma, identifying capabilities restored by each policy, assessing pros and cons, and outputting a ranking with justification.
 In addition, we conduct some experiments with ablation studies where LLMs are asked to make choices using additional considerations, such as paying heed to contextual information.
-We refer the reader to Appendix~\ref{sec:app-prompts} where we provide some example prompts and prompt templates.
+We refer the reader to Appendix C where we provide example prompts and prompt templates.